jordancormack/jordancormack.github.io/_posts/2020-07-05-largeformat.md

 image: /images/large_format/Assembly1b.jpg
 ---

 Large format cameras are ones which are designed to photograph a much larger image than 'standard' cameras.
-The majoprity of large format cameras are similar to that shown below, which takes a 4x5 (inch) photo using film.
+The majority of large format cameras are similar to that shown below, which takes a 4x5 (inch) photo using film.
 The main reason to use a large format camera is to get a higher resolution than standard sized formats.
 As high resolution digital photography has become more popular, large format film cameras have fallen in popularity.

 <img src="/images/large_format/wista.jpg" alt="overview" class="inline">